Skip to main content

 State service

-The state service provides a key-value storage that an app can use to store internal states.
-It can store essential data needed for the app's functioning in its context—either accessible to all users, or confined to the specific user's context.
+It can store essential data needed for the app's functioning in its context.
+Data access is configurable: either to all users or confined to a specific user's context.
 These states are only accessible from their respective apps and can't be accessed using a different app or ad-hoc functions.

 Concepts